UIUC TRIO McNair Scholars Program

 - Willingness to participate in all McNair sponsored activities/events.

 Potentially eligible students are invited to apply to the McNair program during the fall semester.
-The priority selection deadline is Friday, September 30th, 2016.
+For general enrollment, applications are accepted until all slots are filled.
+Deadlines during the spring semester are as advertised.

 TRIO McNair Program Staff